sbojorge/Urban-drf/README.md

 I worked 1 epic x sprint.
 User stories that couldn't be completed were placed back in the product backlog and on "No status" category of the project for eventually being included in a next sprint.

-- Project, for the Kanban board.
-You can access the project [here](https://github.com/users/sbojorge/projects/12).
+- Project, for the Kanban board.<br> You can access the project [here](https://github.com/users/sbojorge/projects/12).
 This project holds epics of 2 repositories: Urban-drf (the backend repo) and Urbantrip (the frontend repo).

 Epics were assigned to the "To-do" status and move to "In progress" or "Done" status as the tasks in the user stories were completed.